SabreFoxx/Cubico/Readme.md

-Trying to us Polyvox and Transvoxels
+Trying to use Polyvox and Transvoxels
 ** scratches head **